Dre Campbell Farm

 9. JMS Stylet Oil

-You can use this product all year round.
+You can use this product year-round.
 Besides, it is suitable for greenhouse use as well as for fruit trees and crops.

-Stylet is a highly refined white-grade mineral oil principally used to control powdery mildew and other fungal plant diseases.
-A spray solution of Stylet and water is also effective against mites and pests including leaf rollers.
+This product is a highly refined white-grade mineral oil used to control powdery mildew and other fungal plant diseases.
+A spray solution of JM Stylet Oil and water is also effective against mites and pests, including leaf rollers.

 Takeaway